embroider-build/create-release-plan-setup/README.md

-# create-rwjblue-release-it-setup
+# create-release-plan-setup

+> This project is a fork of the excellent work in [create-rwjblue-release-it-setup](https://github.com/rwjblue/create-rwjblue-release-it-setup)

-Simple npm init / yarn create bin package to add release-it setup used by rwjblue.
+Simple npm init bin package to add the perfect release-plan setup

 This will do the following:

-* add `release-it` config to the `package.json`
+* add `release-plan` dependency,
-* install required dependencies,
+* add required `.github/workflows` files
 * add a `CHANGELOG.md`
 * add a `RELEASE.md`
-* update your repository's labels with my "go to" defaults
+* update your repository's labels with sensible defaults

 ## Usage